 Each student will individually do a research and presentation project on some new network or security technology.
 The project will consist of two parts:

 - 1. A proposal for what technology to investigate. - 2.
-A Web page presentation of the technology.
+A 2-page paper presenting the technology.

 Further details concerning the project will be provided later.